hmito/esj73web/faq_en.md

 ### I lost my membership ID/login ID

-If you are an ESJ member, please contact our membership administration officer using the inquiry form on the [The Ecological Society of Japan - My Page](https://bunken.org/esj/mypage/login/login).
+If you are an ESJ member, please contact our membership administration officer using the inquiry form on the <a href="https://bunken.org/esj/mypage/login/login" target="_blank">The Ecological Society of Japan - My Page</a>.
 If you are not an ESJ member, please contact us from the [inquiry form](/contact_en).

 ### If I am attending only as an audience and not giving a presentation, by when should I apply?